SecretFoundation/SNIPs/SNIP-52.md

 ## Contract Internal Secret Derivation

-Contracts should ensure that an internal secret is generated upon initialization such that even the creator cannot predict or extract its contents.
+Contracts should strive to create an internal secret such that even the creator cannot predict or extract its contents.

-A suitably strong and robust method for generating this secret, which primarily relies on Secret Network's verifiable randomness API, is provided here in pseudocode for reference only:
+Typically, such secrets are generated upon initialization.
+A suitably strong and robust method for generating this secret combines user-provided entropy and Secret Network's verifiable randomness API.
+Pseudocode for reference only:
 ```
 fun initializeContract(msg, env) {
   // gather entropy from sender